EDS371 Introduction to Intelligence Studies and International Relations

 Select other year

 Showing course contents for the educational year 2022 - 2023 .

 Limits of class size:

 Teaching exam periods:

-Course frequency: The course is offered every second year - Spring Semester of years with odd numbers.
+Course frequency: The course is offered every second year.
+Not offered in 2022/2023.

 Due to its covert character, the function of intelligence in shaping national and international politics remains hidden from the public eye.
 Nevertheless, intelligence plays a significant role in international politics, functioning as a tool for decision makers and as a basis for shaping open and covert national and international policies.
 The aim of this module is to introduce key concepts in intelligence and to understand the intelligence cycle, use of information in international political discourses and touch upon questions of morality and ethics relating to intelligence.

 The students will be able to discuss key intelligence concepts and explain how intelligence is used for decision making as well as for creating, shaping and justifying policy.
 In addition, the students will be able to critically assess the morality and ethics relating to uses of intelligence tools in international politics.